-The proposed development is entirely within the County's jurisdiction.
-The proposed project is within two miles of the City of Norcross, City of Doraville, and DeKalb County.
+The proposed development is entirely within Gwinnett County's jurisdiction.
+The proposed project is located less than two miles from the City of Norcross, the City of Doraville and DeKalb County.

 Will the proposed project be located close to land uses in other jurisdictions that would benefit, or be negatively impacted, by the project?
 Identify those land uses which would benefit and those which would be negatively affected and describe impacts.